ctm/mb2-doc/src/games/dramadugi.md

 ### Forced Money

 The game is played with a button and blinds.
+It can be played fixed-limit, pot-limit or no-limit.

 ### Dealing Procedure

-Each player is dealt five cards face down, followed by a round of betting at the small bet limit.
+Each player is dealt five cards face down, followed by a round of betting.
 Three community cards are placed face up.
-This is followed by a round of betting at the small bet limit.
+This is followed by a round of betting.
 Then each player in turn discards zero to five cards from their hand.
 Once all of the discards have been announced, the dealer will deal each player an appropriate number of replacement cards.
 Note that this differs from Triple Draw Dramaha, where the draw takes place BEFORE the flop betting.
 One additional community card is placed face up.
-This is followed by a round of betting at the big bet limit.
+This is followed by a round of betting.
 One additional community card is placed face up.
-This is followed by a round of betting at the big bet limit.
+This is followed by the final round of betting.
 This is followed by a showdown.

+When played fixed-limit, the first two betting rounds (pre-flop and post-flop) are done at the small bet limit and the final two rounds (post-turn and post-river) are done at the large bet limit.

 ### Evaluating the Showdown